 What an email reference letter should look like.

-Here is a recommendation written by a manager, using business letter format.
+Here is a recommendation that was written by a manager, using business letter format.

 Use this template as a starting point for writing your own letter of recommendation.